sparkflows/sparkflows-docs/docs/troubleshooting/https.rst

 **Problem**
 +++++

-When user Try to access on **https** in browser, it shows a page not found error.
+When user tries to access on **https** in browser, it shows a page not found error.

 **Solution**
 +++++